Regenchen/sunnyl24.github.io/assessment.md

 <!-- Explanation of demonstrated unassessed objectives below this line -->

+6.  customize RStudio --> I customized my RStudio project, creating different folders, document types, and organizing the project file.

+9.  create and use intermediate datasets --> I created h233_categorized, h233_filtered, and other intermediate datasets to create the desired plots and render data easier for data analysis.

+11. explain and apply the “grammar of graphics” --> The "grammar" or step-by-step approach to creating visualizations that breaks down the plot into components and designates different functions to create the components.
+For creating the plots used in my website, I used the ggplot() function along with the different layers.

 <!-- Explanation of demonstrated unassessed objectives above this line -->